Paraphraser/PiBuilder/README.md

 Note:

-* Do not activate the 64-bit kernel at this stage.
-Defer this until your system is running.
+* If you are starting from a 32-bit base image, don't activate the 64-bit kernel by hand.
+The simplest way to get a combined 64-bit kernel plus 32-bit user mode is to enable the [`PREFER_64BIT_KERNEL`](#prefer64BitKernel) option and let PiBuilder do it for you.

 ### <a name="bootRPi"> Boot your Raspberry Pi </a>